President's Anti-Racism Working Group

 Why It's Hard To Talk About The N-Word

-Western’s special advisors on anti-racism, Nicole Kaniki and Bertha Garcia, invite students, faculty, staff and alumni to attend a virtual presentation by renowned speaker and historian Elizabeth Stordeur Pryor.
+On December 1, 2020, Western University’s special advisors on anti-racism held a virtual presentation for students, faculty, staff and alumni by renowned speaker and historian Elizabeth Stordeur Pryor.

-Pryor will lead a thoughtful and history-backed examination of one of the most divisive words in the English language: the N-word.
-Drawing from personal experience, she explains how reflecting on our points of encounter with the word can help promote productive discussions and, ultimately, create a framework that reshapes education around the complicated history of racism in North America.
+Pryor led a thoughtful and history-backed examination of one of the most divisive words in the English language: the N-word.
+Drawing from personal experience, she explained how reflecting on our points of encounter with the word can help promote productive discussions and, ultimately, create a framework that reshapes education around the complicated history of racism in North America.

 Anti-racism advisors: Paving the way for change.